phamviet/blogtui/content/blog/mirror-bitbucket-to-aws-codecommit/index.md

 Pipelines uses an SSH key pair and known host information to securely connect to other services and hosts.
 We need to setup a key pair and register it with Pipelines.
-Once registered, SSH key pair will be passed to every Pipelines build container at `/opt/atlassian/pipelines/agent/ssh/id_rsa` and be used as runtime user identity by default.
+Once registered, SSH key pair will be passed to every Pipelines build container at `/opt/atlassian/pipelines/agent/ssh/id_rsa` and be used as runtime user identity.

 **To generate a new SSH key pair:**